mmhdbw/webminal-tutorials/Lesson1.md

 In this lesson we will give you command examples.
-After typing the command, press Enter to execute.
+After typing the command, press the Enter key to execute.

 Welcome to Lesson 1.
 Do you know what your current working directory is?
 Let's find out.
 Type the command:

     $ pwd

 Did the command show you output similar to "/home/yourname" where "yourname" is the username you signed up with?
-Congratulations,you have found your current working directory and have joined exclusive club of linux commandline users!
+Congratulations, you have found your current working directory and have joined exclusive club of Linux commandline users!

 For the next command we will need your current working directory to be your home directory.
 Type the command: